Ada-Developers-Academy/core-about-ada/being-an-adie/roundtables.md

 Roundtables are a group of 12 students, and the first roundtables will be grouped from your homeroom assignment.
 Roundtables will change at the end of each unit (two times total).

-Roundtables meet at either 9:30am-10:30am or 10:50-11:50am.
+Please refer to your campus' Google Calendar to for your Roundtable schedule.

 ## Logistics

-- You can view your roundtable assigment at the [roundtable assigment page](https://airtable.com/shriFMlEJEU7ZMvqL).
-- Roundtable instructors facilitating your group may differ day-to-day.
+- Roundtable assignments will be given instructors facilitating your group may differ day-to-day.
-- Roundtable groups will change the weeks of **April 12th** and **May 17**.
-- Roundtable checkout questions can be submitted using the [roundtable question form here](https://airtable.com/shrqKkB46wMsh3jst).
 - Use the #roundtables Slack channel for follow up conversation and questions.
 - Roundtables with the "Activity" label in the calendar will focus on the associated activity from Learn.